Our ethical charter

-- of the animal that it is not a question of wanting to make conform to a norm but to understand in its unicity.
-It is also by comparing it in itself that the product will detect even subtle variations of its balance,
+- of the animal that it is not a question of wanting to make it conform to a standard but of understanding its uniqueness.
+It is by comparing it in itself that the product will make it possible to detect even subtle variations in its balance,

-- of his owner who has the right, within the framework of the respect of the ethological requirements of the species, to choose the way of life of his dog, more or less active, more or less present, without being imposed to him a moral vision,
+- of its owner who has the right, within the framework of respect for the ethological requirements of the species, to choose the lifestyle of his dog, more or less active, more or less present, without being imposed a moral vision,

-- the bond that unites them and is the very foundation of the multi-millennial relationship that links our two species.
+- the link that unites them and is the very foundation of the millennial relationship that links our two species.

 (*) The 5 fundamental freedoms were defined in 1979 by the UK Farm animal welfare council:

 - Freedom to have a comfortable and protected resting place